Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Numerical Example

 Next, we apply the proposed feedback control law~\eqref{eq:proposed} to the distribution of oscillators.
 In what follows, we use $ u_\FF $ obtained by \eqref{prob:opt_fourier} without regularization and the input constraint is set to $ \up(t) \equiv 0.2 $, $ \lw(t) \equiv -0.2 $.
 Control of $ \rho $ begins after the surrogate target $ \rho_{\modi} $ has converged to a periodic stationary distribution under the periodic input $ u_\FF $.

 \hi{The resulting snapshots of $ \rho $ are illustrated in Fig.~\ref{fig:snapshot}.
-We can observe that the distribution of oscillators is steered from $ \rho_0(\theta) = w(\theta,\pi,0.5) $ towards the target $ \rho_f = w(3\theta, 0, 1) $ and is sufficiently close to it at $ t = 500 $.
-This is also quantitatively demonstrated in Fig.~\ref{fig:original_deviation}, where we plot the KL divergence and the $ L^2 $~distance between $ \rho $ and the original target $ \rho_f $.} \hi{It can be seen that larger gain $ k $ leads to faster convergence of $ \rho $.
+We see that the distribution of oscillators is steered from $ \rho_0(\theta) = w(\theta,\pi,0.5) $ towards the target $ \rho_f = w(3\theta, 0, 1) $ and is sufficiently close to it at $ t = 500 $.
+This is also demonstrated in Fig.~\ref{fig:original_deviation}, where we plot the KL divergence and the $ L^2 $~distance between $ \rho $ and the original target $ \rho_f $.} \hi{Observe that larger gain $ k $ leads to faster convergence of $ \rho $.
 As mentioned in Subsection~\ref{subsec:convergence_fb}, our method with $ k = 0 $ in Fig.~\ref{fig:original_deviation}\subref{fig:KL_k1}, which corresponds to using only a periodic feedforward input $ u_\FF $, is also guaranteed to steer $ \rho $ to $ \rho_{\modi} $ exactly.}

 Moreover, in Fig.~\ref{fig:original_deviation}, we compare our method with the existing methods~\cite{Kuritz,Monga} given by \eqref{eq:previous},~\eqref{eq:proposed_cancel} with different gains $ k $.
-It can be seen that in all cases, the proposed method steers the distribution of oscillators closest to the target $ \rho_f $ compared to the existing methods. \rev{To see the reason of this improvement, we plot the control input $ u $ obtained by the existing method~\eqref{eq:previous} in Fig.~\ref{fig:original_deviation}\subref{fig:preivous_input}.
+In all cases, the proposed method steers the distribution of oscillators closest to the target $ \rho_f $ compared to the existing methods. \rev{To see the reason of this improvement, we plot the control input $ u $ obtained by the existing method~\eqref{eq:previous} in Fig.~\ref{fig:original_deviation}\subref{fig:preivous_input}.
 It can be seen that the input $ u $ converges to a periodic orbit $ \tilde{u} $ although $ u $ is not made by a periodic input as in our method.
 By Theorem~\ref{thm:proposed}, the distribution $ \rho $ driven by the proposed controller~\eqref{eq:proposed} whose $ u_\FF $ is set to $ \tilde{u} $ converges to the one driven by the existing method~\eqref{eq:previous}.
 This implies that the steady-state behavior of $ \rho $ under the existing method can also be achieved by the proposed controller with an appropriate $ u_\FF $.
-In our approach, we use the optimal periodic input $ u_\FF $ minimizing the deviation in the sense of \eqref{prob:opt_fourier} rather than $ \tilde{u} $.
+In our approach, we use the optimal periodic input $ u_\FF $ minimizing the deviation in \eqref{prob:opt_fourier} rather than $ \tilde{u} $.
 As a result, the proposed method~\eqref{eq:proposed} with the optimal solution $ u_\FF $ transfers $ \rho $ closer to $ \rho_f $ than the existing method~\eqref{eq:previous}.} This clarifies the advantage of our method.